 What Conditions Qualify for Disability in BC?

-If you live in British Columbia and can’t work due to an illness or injury, you may be entitled to short-term disability (STD) or long-term disability (LTD) benefits through your workplace or a private insurance policy.
+If you live in British Columbia and can’t work due to an illness or injury, you may qualify for short-term disability (STD) or long-term disability (LTD) benefits through your employer or a private insurance policy.

 - You have a diagnosed medical condition, and

-- It prevents you from performing the essential duties of your occupation
+- That condition stops you from performing the essential duties of your job

 Common Conditions That May Qualify for Disability in BC

-Because the focus is on functional impact rather than the diagnosis itself, a wide range of physical and mental health conditions may qualify — if backed by strong medical evidence.
+Because disability is based on functional limitations, many physical and mental health conditions may qualify — if supported by strong medical evidence.

 - Arthritis (rheumatoid, osteoarthritis)